dotnet/wpf/Documentation/docs/using-fluent.md

 5. When the `ThemeMode` is set to a Window, it will take precedence over the Application's `ThemeMode`.
 In case Window `ThemeMode` is set to None, the window will adhere to Application's `ThemeMode`, even if Application uses Fluent Theme.
 6. The default value of `ThemeMode` is None.
 7. When **contrast themes** are enabled, HighContrast version of the Fluent theme is applied on the application.
 In this mode, there is no distinction between light and dark modes and all the window's will appear the same.
 When we switch back to normal themes, the previously set `ThemeMode` are applied on the windows.

+> [!NOTE]
+> Even if you include the ResourceDictionary, you will get the same behavior.

+> [!NOTE]
+> ThemeMode APIs are experimental and subject to change in the later .NET versions.

 ## Using Accent color brushes in WPF applications